 - DASA prohibits the harassment and discrimination of students by students and by school personnel.

 - Our school’s Code of Conduct has been amended to reflect the prohibition of discrimination and harassment of students by students or staff in age-appropriate language.

 - Incidents of bullying or bias-based harassment are reported to the NYS Department of Education

-To report harassment, hazing and/or bullying, please use the Troy CSD DASA Complaint Form.
+To report harassment, hazing and/or bullying, please use the Dignity for All Students Act reporting form.